swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 #### Using a `#/` delimiter

 We could use `#/.../#` delimiters, similar to the syntax for raw strings.
-This may subsume the need for raw regular expression literals, though like string literals we could additionally support adding an arbitrary number of balanced `#` characters.
+This may subsume the need for raw regular expression literals, though like string literals we could additionally support an arbitrary number of balanced `#` characters in the delimiter.

 This syntax would retain most of the familiarity of the `/` delimiter, only requiring surrounding `#`s.
 However it is somewhat heavier than `/regex/`, with the `#` characters standing out quite a bit.